chrisgrieser/nvim-dr-lsp/README.md

 ```

 ## Formatting the components
 There are no builtin options to format the components, since formatting can already be done with most statusline plugins.
+With l
-With lualine, for example, you can use the [`fmt` component option](https://github.com/nvim-lualine/lualine.nvim#global-options):
+Lualine, for example, you can use the [`fmt` component option](https://github.com/nvim-lualine/lualine.nvim#global-options):

 ```lua
 lualine_c = {